silverbulletmd/silverbullet/docs/Recipient.md

 # `@name` syntax
 Type `@` followed by a name with no spaces, e.g. @ada.
 While typing, autocomplete offers every known recipient.

+A name may contain dots, so dotted usernames carry whole: @pete.smith and @ada.b.lovelace are each one mention.
+A dot has to be followed by more name, which is what keeps a sentence-ending period out of it — "spoke to @pete." mentions `pete`, not `pete.`.
+A name may **not** contain `/`: that reads as a page separator, and a recipient is a name rather than a path, so `@ops/team` mentions `ops`.
+An `@` glued to a preceding word is never a mention, which is what keeps `pete@example.com` an email address.

 **Any name is a valid mention.** Nothing needs declaring up front: mentioning @sales makes `sales` a recipient.

 Your own name always completes too, labelled "you".
 In a deployment without accounts that name is `me`.
 Confusingly 😉